Project Transformation Arkansas

 Please note that the email address for submitting resumes and cover letters has been updated, If you have previously submitted those materials, please resubmit them to the new email address listed below.

 Project Transformation was founded in 1998 under the auspices of the North Texas Conference of the United Methodist Church.
-Since then, the program has been replicated in several other annual conferences, and now operates through a network of affiliated, “Project Transformation Chapters.”
-Each Chapter is approved by the Project Transformation National organization and enters into a Chapter Affiliation Agreement, but is governed by its own Board of Directors.
+Since then, the program has been replicated in several other annual conferences, and now operates through a network of affiliated “Project Transformation Chapters.”
+Each Chapter is approved by the Project Transformation National organization and enters into a Chapter Affiliation Agreement, but operates as an independent organization and is governed by its own Board of Directors.

 Project Transformation incorporates a collaborative model of ministry to address three unique challenges in one program:

-- How to meet the academic, physical, social, emotional and spiritual needs of children from underserved communities.
+- Meeting the academic, physical, social, emotional and spiritual needs of children from underserved communities.

-- How to provide meaningful ways for college students to explore ministry opportunities and develop as young adult leaders for the church and the world.
+- Providing meaningful ways for college students to explore ministry opportunities and develop as young adult leaders for the church and the world.

-- How to help revitalize churches in low-income communities.
+- Helping to revitalize churches in low-income communities.

 The mission for Project Transformation is to engage young adults in purposeful leadership and ministry, support underserved children and families, and connect churches to communities in need.

 The Arkansas branch of Project Transformation is located in Pine Bluff, Arkansas.
-This position is full-time with benefits.
-Please submit a resume and cover letter to Board Chair Amanda Cofer, firstname.lastname@example.org by October 1st.
+Applicants may review the job description below and submit a resume and cover letter to Board Chair Amanda Cofer, firstname.lastname@example.org by October 1st.
+Any questions may be directed to the same.

 QUALIFICATIONS and SKILLS:

-- Minimum of Bachelor’s Degree; knowledge of development levels for youth, specifically those in urban communities, and bilingual English-Spanish would be pluses.
+- Minimum of Bachelor’s Degree; MBA, MPA, or similar graduate degree preferred; knowledge of development levels for youth, specifically those in urban communities, and bilingual English-Spanish would be pluses.

 - Leadership experience with Project Transformation or in the church/nonprofit/public sector/private sector.

-- Strong relationship builder and communicator with young adults, staff, and community partners
+- Strong relationship builder and communicator with Board members, staff, community partners, and the United Methodist Church/ Arkansas Conference

 - Excellent communication skills, both written and oral; strong presentation skills; experience in public speaking